mejaz/React_Fundamentals_Project_1/README.md

 --------------------------------
 1. Launch cmd(in Windows) or Terminal (in MacOS).
 2. Navigate to the folder containing all the files of this repository.
+3. Run the command - `npm install`
-3. Run the command - `npm start`
+4. Run the command - `npm start`
-4. The MyReads application will start at local host port 3000 - http://127.0.0.1:3000
+5. The MyReads application will start at local host port 3000 - http://127.0.0.1:3000

 API Endpoints used in the MyReads App: